llm-bible/llm-bible.github.io/_publications/chatterjee2019making.markdown

 bibkey: chatterjee2019making
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/1904.00796"}
-tags: ['Efficiency and Optimization', 'Model Architecture', 'Distillation', 'BERT', 'Applications']
+tags: ['Efficiency and Optimization', 'Applications', 'Model Architecture', 'BERT', 'Distillation']
 ---
 This study aims at solving the Machine Reading Comprehension problem where questions have to be answered given a context passage.
 The challenge is to